 The Music Academy of the West makes a unique and enduring contribution to the world of music by:

-The Music Academy of the West community values an idyllic environment that is and values:
+The Music Academy of the West community values:

 The Music Academy of the West was founded in 1947 by a group of visionary Southern California arts patrons and musicians, including the legendary soprano Lotte Lehmann and the famed conductor Otto Klemperer.